gemar-ieo/APM/paper.md

 # Summary

+Pockmarks are crater-like depressions on the seafloor formed by the focused expulsion of fluids such as methane or pore water.
+They are important indicators of active geological processes, seabed stability, and benthic habitat distribution [@Judd:2007].
+High-resolution multibeam bathymetry now allows researchers to detect thousands of these features, but manual mapping is slow and inconsistent.

-**Automatic Pockmarks Mapping (APM)** is an ArcGIS Desktop add-in designed to automate the detection and morphometric characterization of seabed pockmarks from bathymetric datasets [@Gafeira:2012; @Gafeira:2018].
-The tool integrates standardized geoprocessing workflows into a reproducible pipeline that reduces manual interpretation time.
-APM is structured into three main functions: **Bathymetry Raster Optimization**, **Pockmark Mapping**, and **Pockmark Parameters Extraction** [@Andrews:2010; @Picard:2018].
+**Automatic Pockmarks Mapping (APM)** is an ArcGIS Desktop addins toolbox for Arcmap that automates the detection and morphometric characterization of seabed pockmarks.
+The software converts bathymetric digital elevation models into standardized geomorphological datasets through a reproducible workflow.
+APM is organized into three main stages: bathymetry optimization, pockmark delineation, and parameter extraction.
+The tool reduces operator bias and enables large-scale statistical analysis of pockmark fields while remaining accessible to users without advanced programming skills.

 # Statement of need

 Manual mapping of high-resolution multibeam data is **time-consuming and subjective**, which increases the risk of errors and limits consistency in subsequent analyses [@Andrews:2010; @Gafeira:2012].
 While several methodologies for mapping pockmarks exist, there is a need for fast, objective, and free tools that minimize user involvement. **APM Toolbox** addresses this by providing a systematic methodology to identify, spatially delineate, and extract quantitative parameters of pockmarks regardless of the shape and size of the depression [@Gafeira:2018; @Picard:2018].

+APM addresses the need for a standardized and objective workflow that integrates directly into a widely used GIS environment.
+The target audience includes marine geologists, geomorphologists, environmental agencies, and graduate students who require automated tools but may not have programming expertise.
+By providing repeatable detection and measurement procedures, APM supports quantitative comparisons between regions and time periods.

 # State of the field

-Several tools have been developed for pockmark mapping, such as those by **Andrews et al. (2010)**, **Gafeira et al. (2012, 2018)**, and **Picard et al. (2018)** [@Andrews:2010; @Gafeira:2012; @Gafeira:2018; @Picard:2018].
-However, many of these rely on proprietary tools or require simplified terrain assumptions that limit their applicability in irregular submarine environments [@Gafeira:2012; @Picard:2018].
-Unlike these, APM is distributed as **free software under the GNU GPL v3.0 license** and focuses on a balance between automation and expert judgment during the manual cleaning phase [@Gafeira:2018].
+Several semi-automated approaches to pockmark mapping have been proposed.
+Script-based tools such as those of @Andrews:2010 provide flexibility but require coding expertise.
+GIS-based toolboxes developed by @Gafeira:2012 and @Gafeira:2018 demonstrated that automated pockmark characterization is feasible within ArcGIS environments.
+More recent work has used geomorphometric approaches to infer seabed processes from mapped depressions [@Picard:2018].

+APM extends this line of research with a design focused on operational usability.
+Unlike workflows that assume flat terrain or require external dependencies, APM is packaged as a self-contained toolbox that operates on sloping continental margins and complex bathymetry.
+The software incorporates a robust irregularity filtering strategy derived from geomorphometric principles and emphasizes a hybrid approach combining automation with expert validation.
+This design choice reflects a “build vs. contribute” decision: APM was developed to solve practical limitations encountered in institutional workflows where existing tools could not be directly integrated or adapted.

 # Software design

-APM employs a modular design using ArcGIS Model Builder, balancing **performance** with **usability and transparency** [@Gafeira:2018].
-The visual workflow allows researchers to inspect every processing step, which is crucial for reproducibility in scientific studies.
+APM is implemented using ArcGIS Model Builder in a modular architecture that prioritizes transparency and reproducibility.
+The visual workflow allows users to inspect every processing step and adapt parameters to their datasets without modifying source code.

-Key components include:
+The pipeline consists of three components:

-- **Optimization Stage**: Applies focal statistics to reduce noise in DEMs, ensuring Bathymetric Position Index (BPI) calculations do not produce false positives [@Lundblad:2006].
+- **Optimization stage**: Digital elevation models are smoothed using focal statistics to suppress acquisition noise and avoid false detections during terrain analysis.

-- **Feature Delineation**: Uses BPI to define pockmark rims, with a selective manual cleaning step to allow human expertise in distinguishing pockmarks from artifacts [@Lundblad:2006; @Gafeira:2018].
-- **Geomorphometric Engine**: Automatically extracts >12 parameters, including orientation via the "Longest Axis" method, which is critical for interpreting seabed currents [@Picard:2018].
+- **Feature delineation**: Pockmark rims are identified using the Bathymetric Position Index (BPI) [@Lundblad:2006].
+A selective manual cleaning step is intentionally preserved to allow expert interpretation when natural depressions overlap with anthropogenic artifacts.

+- **Geomorphometric engine**: The toolbox extracts geometric descriptors including area, depth, volume, eccentricity, and orientation.
+Orientation is computed using a longest-axis method consistent with previous geomorphometric studies [@Picard:2018], enabling interpretation of bottom current influence.

+This architecture reflects a deliberate trade-off: while lower-level code could achieve marginal speed improvements, the chosen design maximizes accessibility, auditability, and long-term maintainability.

 # Research impact statement

 APM has been applied in the **EsMarEs** project (Marine Strategies in Spain, action C12A2), covering diverse test areas: Guadiaro Deep Fan, Capbreton Canyon, Murcia Slope, and Mallorca Channel.

 It has been successfully employed in academic research, including the Master’s thesis by @SuaEscobar:2025, generating standardized geomorphological layers (shapefiles and density maps) for marine spatial planning.
 Benchmarks show APM can reduce analysis time by up to 80% relative to manual workflows.
 By providing reproducible workflows, APM bridges raw bathymetric data and high-level analyses necessary for environmental strategy and scientific research.

+The software is actively maintained in a public repository and distributed under an open license, supporting community inspection, reuse, and extension.

 # AI usage disclosure